 Following the outbreak of the COVID-19 pandemic, our management determined that certain previously developed technology that was accessible to us could be repurposed and applied to providing high-volume, rapid COVID-19 diagnostic testing.
-To enable the development and deployment of this technology, in May 2020, SummerBio was established.
+To enable the development and deployment of this technology, in May 2020, SummerBio, LLC ("SummerBio") was established.
 SummerBio was 100% beneficially owned by us, and a fully consolidated subsidiary until August 24, 2020.

 On August 24, 2020 SummerBio raised additional financing through issuing equity instruments to other investors and changed the structure of its board of directors, as a result of which we concluded that on August 24, 2020 we no longer had a controlling interest in SummerBio.
 We concluded that our retained interest in SummerBio should be accounted for under the equity method.
-Accordingly, we deconsolidated SummerBio, recognized our remaining investment in SummerBio as an equity investment at a fair value of \$5.2 million, derecognized net liabilities of SummerBio of \$1.7 million and recognized a gain on deconsolidation of \$6.9 million, which is included in other income on the consolidated statement of operations for the year ended December 31, 2020.
-In December 2021, we recorded a \$1.0 million reduction to our investment in SummerBio due to increase in SummerBio employees' stock based awards, which diluted Company's equity interest in SummerBio.
-We recognized our share of earnings of SummerBio, net of dilution reduction, as income from equity method investment on the consolidated statement of operations for the total amount of \$29.4 million and \$5.8 million for the years ended December 31, 2021 and 2020, respectively.
+Accordingly, we deconsolidated SummerBio, recognized our remaining investment in SummerBio as an equity investment at a fair value of \$5.2 million, derecognized net liabilities of SummerBio of \$1.7 million and recognized a gain on deconsolidation of \$6.9 million, which is included in other income on the consolidated Statement of operations for the year ended December 31, 2020.
+In December 2021, we recorded a \$1.0 million reduction to our investment in SummerBio on the consolidated Statement of operations for the total amount of \$5.8 million and \$5.8 million for the years ended December 31, 2021 and 2020, respectively.